 With football, the difference in records is going to be much smaller.
 And in Ideal College Football, the adoption of balanced scheduling will make the entire process much easier to sort through.
 The QP system ensures that every team’s performance and true strength are accounted for when selecting the playoff field, and in seeding that field.
 Quality of wins and quality of losses are both taken into consideration, and they are done so at the time the game is played, not at the end of season.
 We need to assess wins and losses based on how strong both teams are contemporaneously, not months down the road.
 (Anybody see me slip in another $20 word right there?
 I'm crafty that way.)

-Let’s take this Division 1 hypothetical: the 6th place team from the SEC is almost certainly going to be stronger than the 3rd place team from the MAC.
-Yet that 6th place SEC team will probably lose more games than the 3rd place MAC team, based on the nature of their schedules.
-The QP system takes all of this into account, meaning that at the end of the day the most deserving teams will be making the playoff field, and the stronger of those teams will be on the higher seed lines.
+Let’s take this Division 1 hypothetical: the 6th place team from the SEC (let's hypothesize this is Mississippi St) is almost certainly going to be stronger than the 3rd place team from the MAC (for this analysis, let's surmise this is Bowling Green).
+Yet that 6th place SEC team will probably lose more games than the 3rd place MAC team, based on the superiority of Group I vs Group III.
+On the surface, a comparison between these two would seem like apples and oranges.
+But it's not in Ideal World.
+The QP system takes all team's regular seasons into account, meaning that at the end of the day the most deserving teams will be making the playoff field, and the stronger of those teams will be on the higher seed lines.